Ford May be Making an Off-Road Version of the Ranger

-Many of you already know Ford has opted to restart production of the Ford Ranger, the popular mid-sized pickup.
-The Ranger has been getting a lot of attention as America rekindles its love of small trucks.
-Take the Chevy Colorado and Toyota Tacoma, for example—both trucks do well in the pickup community, and both have off-road packages available.
-Unfortunately, Ford has been out of the mid-size truck game for seven years now and people (meaning, we at the The Drive) are starting to ask questions.
+Many of you already know Ford has opted to restart production of the Ford Ranger, a popular mid-sized pickup.
+The Ranger has been getting a lot of attention as America has fallen back in love with the smaller truck market.
+Take the Chevy Colorado and Toyota Tacoma for example, both trucks do well in the pickup community and both have offroad packages available.
+Unfortunately, Ford has been out of the mid-size truck game for seven years now and people (The Drive) are starting to ask questions.

-The Ford Ranger is already projected to be released in late 2018, but new spy shots obtained by Car & Driver show a possible off-road version of the mid-sized truck.
-Ford is very familiar with the off-road truck segment, as its Ford Raptor is the talk of the town and for good reason.
-In the spy shots, you can see a more tucked-away front and rear bumper, fender flares, thicker control arms, and other all-terrain goodies.
+The Ford Ranger is already projected to be released in late 2018 but new spy shots obtained by Car & Driver show a possible offroad version of the mid-sized truck.
+Ford is very familiar with the offroad truck segment as its Ford Raptor is the talk of the town and for good reason.
+In the spy shots, you can see a more tucked away front and read bumper, fender flares, thicker control arms and other all-terrain goodies.

-The direction in which Ford would take this potential off-roader is unclear, thus the engine options are also up for grabs.
-If Ford intends to follow the Ford F-150 Raptor model, we can expect to see more of a high-horsepower EcoBoost engine, but if they intend to focus on rock crawling we would most likely see a four-cylinder diesel or naturally aspirated V-6.
+The direction in which Ford would take this potential offroader is unclear, thus the engine options are also up for grabs.
+If Ford intends to follow the Ford F-150 Raptor speaks, we can expect to see more of a high horsepower EcoBoost engine, but if they intend to focus on rock crawling, we would most likely see a four-cylinder diesel or naturally aspirated V6.

 Land Rover Reveals Level 4 Self-Driving Range Rover Sport